Angular-Wave/angular.ts/src/directive/input/input.md

 - unique name.
 - </div>
 -
-- @param {string} ngModel Assignable AngularJS expression to data-bind to.
+- @param {string} ngModel Assignable AngularTS expression to data-bind to.
 - @param {string} value The value to which the `ngModel` expression should be set when selected.
 - Note that `value` only supports `string` values, i.e. the scope model needs to be a string,
 - too.
 Use `ngValue` if you need complex models (`number`, `object`, ...).
 - @param {string=} name Property name of the form under which the control is published.
-- @param {string=} ngChange AngularJS expression to be executed when input changes due to user
+- @param {string=} ngChange AngularTS expression to be executed when input changes due to user
 - interaction with the input element.
-- @param {string} ngValue AngularJS expression to which `ngModel` will be be set when the radio
+- @param {string} ngValue AngularTS expression to which `ngModel` will be be set when the radio
 - is selected.
 Should be used instead of the `value` attribute if you need
 - a non-string `ngModel` (`boolean`, `array`, ...).
 - \*/